joris89/joris89.github.io/_posts/2014-04-20-angular-factory-service.markdown

 <h3>Factory</h3>

-A Factory looks like this:
+A factory looks like this:
 {% highlight javaScript %}
 var myApp = angular.module('myApp', []);